structurizr/java/docs/documentation.md

 ### Images

 As shown in [this example Markdown file](https://github.com/structurizr/java/blob/master/structurizr-examples/src/com/structurizr/example/core/financialrisksystem/functional-overview.md), images can be included using the regular Markdown syntax.
-For this to work, the image files must be hosted externally (e.g. on your own web server) or uploaded with your workspace using the ```addImages()``` or ```addImage()``` method on the [Documentation class](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/documentation/Documentation.java).
+For this to work, the image files must be hosted externally (e.g. on your own web server) or uploaded with your workspace using the ```addImages()``` or ```addImage()``` methods on the [Documentation class](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/documentation/Documentation.java).

 ```java
 documentation.addImages(documentationRoot);